Foutsikas/dnd-attribute-component/README.md

 - Knows how to display itself
 - Provides events to receive and events to emit (changing value recalculates modifier, can attach onChange event)
 - Has state regarding proficiency (true/false)
-- Provides a small button that rolls that attribute (d20 + mod) and displays the result in an alert box
+- Clicking on the modifier box rolls that attribute (d20 + mod) and displays the result in an alert box

 Want to add a dropdown list to add more elements (ex. attributes).